-A key argument in favor of intervention was to support the supply of conforming mortgages during a period of severe financial stress.
-As already discussed, the sharp rise in the spread between jumbo and conforming mortgage interest rates during 2007-2008 was prompted by a freeze in private jumbo securitization, generally attributed to heightened asymmetric information and uncertainty about mortgage credit risk (Leitner 2011).
+A key argument in favor of intervention was to support the supply of conforming mortgages.
+As already discussed, the sharp rise in the spread between jumbo and conforming mortgage interest rates during 2007-08 was prompted by a freeze in private jumbo securitization, generally attributed to heightened asymmetric information and uncertainty about mortgage credit risk (Leitner 2011).
 The freeze did not extend to agency mortgage-backed securities because of their implicit government guarantee.
 Public support of Fannie Mae and Freddie Mac maintained these guarantees and allowed agency securitization to continue and thereby support the supply of conforming mortgages.
 Theory provides support for the use of public guarantees as a crisis response; as one example, Philippon and Skreta (2012) present a model in which such guarantees are an optimal intervention in markets subject to adverse selection.
-Securitization was likely particularly important for mortgage supply during this period because of the limited capacity of banks and other financial intermediaries to hold additional mortgages on their balance sheets due to falling capitalization and the failure of several large lenders (see Shleifer and Vishny 1992 for a model studying the effects of limited industry balance sheet capacity).
+Securitization was likely particularly important for mortgage supply during this period, because of the limited balance sheet capacity in the mortgage industry, due to falling capitalization and the failure of several large lenders (see Shleifer and Vishny 1992 for a model studying the effects of limited industry balance sheet capacity).

-Was it important to promote mortgage supply during this period given the already high levels of outstanding US mortgage debt?
+Was it important to promote mortgage supply during this period, given the already high levels of outstanding U.S. mortgage debt?
 We would argue "yes," for two reasons.

 First, mortgage origination was necessary to enable refinancing of existing mortgages.
 The overall policy response to the financial and economic crisis involved a significant easing of monetary policy, which works in part by lowering interest rates on existing debt contracts.
-Such a decrease in rates has been found to lower mortgage defaults (Fuster and Willen 2012; Tracy and Wright 2012; Zhu, Janowiak, Ji, Karamon, and McManus forthcoming) and to stimulate consumption (Keys, Piskorski, Seru, and Yao 2014; Di Maggio, Kermani, and Ramcharan 2014).
-Interest rates on fixed-rate mortgages, which make up the vast bulk of the stock of US mortgage debt, only respond to lower market rates if borrowers can refinance.
+Such a decrease in rates has been found to lower mortgage defaults (Fuster and Willen 2012; Tracy and Wright 2012;

+Zhu et al. 2014) and to stimulate consumption (Keys et al. 2014; Di Maggio, Kermani, and Ramcharan 2014).
+Interest rates on fixed-rate mortgages, which make up the vast bulk of the stock of U.S. mortgage debt, only respond to lower market rates if borrowers can refinance.
 Even with the rescue of Fannie Mae and Freddie Mac, lower yields on mortgage-backed securities were only partially transmitted to primary mortgage interest rates during this time (Fuster et al. 2013; Scharfstein and Sunderam 2014).
 But refinancing would almost certainly have been even more difficult without Fannie Mae and Freddie Mac, considering the tight lending standards for nonconforming mortgages at the time.

-Second, continued mortgage supply enabled at least some households to make home purchases during a period of extreme weakness in the housing market.4 A large body of theory models how changes in credit availability can lead to a negative spiral among asset prices, collateral values, and credit availability (for a prominent example, see Kiyotaki and Moore 1997).
-Consistent with the spirit of such models, Kung (2014) finds empirically that the local increases in the conforming loan limit in 2008, which made more loans eligible for agency securitization, raised home prices by around 6 percent for homes in San Francisco and Los Angeles that were most likely to be purchased with these newly eligible loans.
+Second, continued mortgage supply enabled at least some households to make home purchases during a period of extreme weakness in the housing market.4 A large body of theory models how changes in credit availability can lead to a negative spiral among asset prices, collateral values and credit availability (for a prominent example, see Kiyotaki and Moore 1997).
+Consistent with the spirit of such models, Kung (2014) finds empirically that the local increases in the conforming loan limit in 2008, which made more loans eligible for agency securitization, raised home prices by around 6 percent for homes in San Francisco and Los Angeles that were most likely to be purchased with these newly-eligible loans.